CacheControl/json-rules-engine/docs/engine.md

 `pathResolver` - Allows a custom object path resolution library to be used. (default: `json-path` syntax).
 See [custom path resolver](./rules.md#condition-helpers-custom-path-resolver) docs.

+`conditionConstructor` - The condition constructor class to use when given condition options.
+Allows for custom conditions to be created by specifying a new condition constructor. (default: new ConditionConstructor)

 ### engine.addFact(String id, Function [definitionFunc], Object [options])

 ```js